 We already touched upon the original member of the Danaher Death Squad, Eddie Cummings.
 He joined “the Danaher program” as a blue belt, and ultimately got his black belt by the mastermind.
 Cummings is a featherweight grappler who never refused a match, regardless of the opponent’s size.
 He also submitted some of the world’s more renowned leg lockers to date, coming from leg lock- heavy grappling martial arts like Sambo.
 His only notable defeat came at the hands of Geo Martinez, who won via fastest escape in overtime at EBI.

 The third original member of the squad is young Gordon Ryan.
 He was a student of Gary Tonon and ended up in the blue basement courtesy of his coach.
 Ryan got his black belt from Tonon, after winning everything in sight at the local scene.
 He was the youngest of the three and offered a lot of perspectives.
-Ryan is actually still only 23 and already has accomplished more in Jiu-Jitsu than some people in a lifetime.
-As far as the Danaher Death Squad is concerned, he is currently it’s most active an known member.
+Ryan is actually still only 25 and already has accomplished more in Jiu-Jitsu than some people in a lifetime.
+As far as the Danaher Death Squad is concerned, he is currently its most active and known member.

 Younger Death Squad Members

 If there’s one person that can give Gordon Ryan a run for his money, it is definitely his younger brother, Nicky.
-The 16-year-old is currently a purple belt under Danaher and is the youngest ever ADCC competitor.
+The 19-year-old Danaher black belt and is the youngest ever ADCC competitor.
 He holds victories over notable black belts in the port and has his whole grappling career in front of him.
 He is the leader of the junior Danaher Death Squad, opening the doors to a bunch of new faces coming out of the blue basement.
 Interestingly enough, he spends all his time training and teaching Jiu-Jitsu, with no distractions whatsoever.

 Ethan Crelinsten is now as notable as any of the Danaher Death Squad, despite being a junior member.
 He trains with Frias Zahabi (another Danaher black belt) but competes as part of Renzo’s team.
 He is another in a long line of incredible submission artists, with back attacks being his favorite weapons.

-Another squad member originally (and still to a degree) from Tristar is 25-year-old Oliver Taza.
-He is another one of Danaher’s disciples that’s taking strides in BJJ, catching the eye of the grappling community with his submission heavy and aggressive style.
+Another squad member originally (and still to a degree) from Tristar is 27-year-old Oliver Taza.
+He is another one of Danaher’s disciples that’s making strides in BJJ, catching the eye of the grappling community with his submission-heavy and aggressive style.